medizininformatik-initiative/calm-qe/README.md

 This repository is developed to create "Study Data" for [CALM-QE Project]( https://www.calm-qe.de/).

-The purpose of this set of scripts is to determine a cohort dataset specifically for patients whose primary diagnoses are associated with Asthma or Chronic Obstructive Pulmonary Disease (COPD).
-The scripts identify and extract locally relevant patient data from FHIR server resources available.
+The purpose of this set of scripts is to identify a cohort of patients whose diagnoses are associated with Asthma or Chronic Obstructive Pulmonary Disease (COPD) from a given FHIR server.
+The scripts extract the relevant patient population (the “cohort”) based on these conditions.

-This obtained cohort dataset determines a primary set to continue further analysis to determine and quantify patients with secondary conditions, observations, and specific medication records related.
+In addition, they retrieve comprehensive clinical data for each patient in the cohort to support further analysis.
+This includes secondary conditions, observations, and associated medication records.

-To run this project is necessary to cover the following requirements:
+To run this project, it is necessary to cover the following requirements:
 -	Connection to a FHIR Server
 -	Python 3.12
 -	Docker (optional)